cfoh/Multi-Armed-Bandit-Example/ucb/README.md

 - $\alpha$: It controls the failure where a future reward escapes the bound.
   This value should be sufficiently small to ensure that the probability of failure is very small.
 In many implemenations, we set $\alpha=2$.
-- $\beta$: It is a scaler related to the reward range.
+- $\beta$: It is a scalar related to the reward range.
   If rewards are within a range $[u,v]$, then $\beta = (v-u)^2$.
 For the reward range of $[0,1]$, $\beta=1$.
 - $T$: It is a fixed parameter.
 Ideally, this quantity should be large to ensure